wanghongzhou/docker-dev-env/jenkins/README.md

 # Jenkins

 Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

 ---

-## Install Jenkins using Docker Compose
+## Install Jenkins Using Docker Compose

 - Minimum hardware requirements:
     - 256 MB of RAM